 The Sysdig agent natively integrates into the container runtime API and Kubernetes API, enabling metadata collection and enrichment of generated events.
 Any event detected includes extensive information about affected assets, including the container name, Kubernetes cluster to which it belongs, pod, namespace, and service/deployment.
-Further enrichment is possible if you connect your AWS cloud account to correlate things like AWS account, cloud resource type, security group, and region.
+Further enrichment is possible if you connect your Microsoft Azure accounts to correlate things like cloud account, cloud resource type, security group, and region.

-By policy, containers can be stopped to immediately block a threat if specific activities are detected.
+Runtime security policies can be configured to stop containers to immediately block a threat if specific activities are detected.
 In addition, a capture file that records all system activity from before, during, and after an event can be saved to enable post-event forensics and investigation.